 Students that have background knowledge about a topic are typically able to read more complex texts, participate in classroom discussions, and retain new information faster than students that are learning about an entirely new topic.
+Building student knowledge is an important aspect of helping stuents comprehend what they are reading.

 Use Text Sets